-Given the scale of housing need across the EU, institutional investment should be viewed as a complement to public funding, and not its replacement.
+Given the scale of housing need across the EU, institutional investment should be viewed as a complement to public funding-not a replacement.
 Where well aligned, these capital sources can work together to enhance delivery capacity, reduce fiscal burdens, and improve housing access and quality across diverse income groups.